Report: Pistons Trade Jerami Grant to Trail Blazers for Future First-Round Pick

-Report: Pistons trade Jerami Grant to Trail Blazers originally appeared on NBC Sports Washington
+Report: Pistons trade Jerami Grant to Trail Blazers originally appeared on NBC Sports Bayarea

 And the Woj bombs are underway.